Bali Retreat 2026

 Slides or thongs

-That’s a no brainer for around the retreat space.
+Essential for around the retreat space!

 A white shirt for temple